andreykobal/oasys-happy-tomoone-cat/README.md

 ## Introduction

-Step into the extraordinary world of TomoOne Cat - a revolutionary project that seamlessly merges AI NFT avatars with immersive gaming integration.
+Step into the extraordinary world of TomoOne Cat - a revolutionary project that seamlessly merges AINFT avatars with immersive gaming integration.
 Our goal is to redefine the way we interact with virtual identities, ushering in a new era of gaming and companionship.

 ## The Challenge